codatio/codat-docs/docs/lending/excel/enhanced-financials-report.md

 ## Troubleshooting

-By default, the required data types are enabled for you when Lending API is enabled on your Codat client.
+All data types relevant to the generation of the Enhanced Financials report are activated automatically when the Lending API product is enabled for your Codat client.
 However, if you are unable to generate the lending report or the report is incomplete, check that the following data types are enabled:

 - Accounts
 - Profit and Loss
 - Balance Sheet

-If these requirements are not met an empty Excel workbook will be returned.
+If these requirements are not met, an empty Excel workbook will be returned.